 Seniors must have a low income to retain eligibility for this program, which is commonly considered 50 percent of the median income for your designated area.
-This equates to roughly $10, 018 per year.
 Contact the housing communities in your area to determine the exact threshold and to discuss your eligibility with a community employee.

 Learn About Housing Assistance for Senior Homeowners